Mean, Median and Mode in Plain English

 Outlier Effect — One CEO Salary vs. Five Employee Salaries

 The green line (median) barely moves.
-The orange/red marker (mean) shifts dramatically to the right — past four of the five actual employees' salaries.
+The mean (red/orange marker) shifts dramatically past four of the five actual employees' salaries.

-This is not an abstract scenario.
-This is precisely why the U.S. Census Bureau reports median household income in its official publications.
-If they used the mean, the existence of a small number of ultra-high earners would make "average income" appear far higher than what the typical American household actually earns.
-The median — by definition — tells you what a person in the middle of the distribution earns, regardless of how extreme the ends are.
+This is precisely why the U.S. Census Bureau reports median household income.
+If they used the mean, a small number of ultra-high earners would make "average income" appear far higher than what the typical household actually earns.
+For more on how to handle and detect outliers in your own data, see the outlier detector tool and the exploratory data analysis guide.

 When you see "average salary in [city] is $X," that is almost certainly a mean — and likely an overestimate of what most workers actually earn.
 Check whether the source reported mean or median.
-In most cases, the median paints a more honest picture of what a typical person in that group actually experiences.
+In most cases, the median gives a more honest picture of the typical person's experience.

 Mean, Median, and Mode in Skewed Distributions

-The relationship between the three measures changes depending on how the data is distributed.
-This is a frequently tested concept in statistics exams and a critical consideration in data science and research.
+The relationship between the three measures changes depending on how data is distributed.
+This is a frequently tested concept in statistics exams and a critical consideration in research.
+For more, see the normal distribution guide.

 How Mean, Median, and Mode Relate in Different Distribution Shapes

-A useful rough approximation for moderate skew: Skewness ≈ 3 × (Mean − Median) / Standard Deviation.
-Positive result → right skew; negative → left skew; near zero → roughly symmetric.
-This is a quick diagnostic, not a formal test.
-For formal skewness measurement, see the third standardized moment in the descriptive statistics section.
+A quick diagnostic: Skewness ≈ 3 × (Mean − Median) / Standard Deviation.
+Positive → right skew; negative → left skew; near zero → roughly symmetric.
+For formal skewness measurement, see the descriptive statistics section and the normality tests guide.

 Real-World Applications of Mean, Median, and Mode